Lasse-mohr/fertility-prediction-challenge/description.md

 3. **Our main work has been on an AutoEncoder model:**
     - To capture complex, non-linear relationships in the data.
     - To explore new factors and interactions that traditional gradient boosting models might miss.

+We have decided these steps for a few reasons.
+First, it is important to establish a solid baseline using traditional methods such as XGBoost.
+However, XGBoost doesn't scale as well with data, making it an unlikely candidate for phase 2 experiments.
+This is why we have worked with embedding strategies and AutoEncoders.
+These approaches allow us to model the data more similar to text (i.e. sequential data), enabling pretraining like seen in fields as NLP and CV.
+These fields have been revolutionized by self-supervised learning (SSL) and big data.
+We have proven that social data can be modelled in this way [3], which makes it a promsing path for phase 2.

 ## Gradient Boosting as a Baseline